-A South Carolina that promotes equality and access for individuals with disabilities.
+A South Carolina that is a national model of equity and inclusion for all people with disabilities.

-- Inclusion – We advocate for individuals with disabilities to be included in integrated environments in the classroom, employment, housing, leadership roles, and in discussions that impact their lives and the disability community.
+True Inclusion: Inclusion that incorporates intersectionality and being an active and vital part of the community.
+We advocate for people with disabilities to be included in integrated environments in the classroom, employment, housing, leadership roles, and in discussions that impact their lives within the community.

 Independent Living Philosophy

 Independent Living philosophy emphasizes consumer control, the idea that people with disabilities are the best experts on their own needs.
 Their thoughts and opinions matter, especially when it concerns their own lives.
 They should be able to make decisions for themselves on how they live, work and take part in the community, particularly in reference to services that powerfully affect their day-to-day lives and access to independence.